zarusz/SlimMessageBus/README.md

 MessageBus.SetProvider(() => bus);
 ```

-See the complete [sample](/src/Samples#sampledomainevents) for ASP.NET Core where the handler and bus is web-request scoped.
+See the complete [sample](/src/Samples#sampledomainevents) for ASP.NET Core where the handler and bus are web-request scoped.

-### Request-response over Kafka topics
+### Use Case: Request-response over Kafka topics

 Use case:

-* Some front-end web app needs to display downsized image (thumbnails) of large images to speed up page load.
+- Some front-end web app needs to display downsized image (thumbnails) of large images to speed up the page load.
-* The thumbnails are requested in the WebApi and are generated on demand (and cached to disk) by the Worker (unless they exist already).
+- The thumbnails are requested in the WebApi and are generated on demand (and cached to disk) by the Worker (unless they exist already).
-* WebApi and Worker exchange messages via Apache Kafka
+- WebApi and Worker exchange messages via Apache Kafka
-* Worker can be scaled out (more instances, more kafka partitions)
+- Worker can be scaled out (more instances, more Kafka partitions)

-Front-end web app makes a call to resize an image `DSC0862.jpg` to `120x80` resolution, by using this URL:
+The front-end web app makes a call to resize an image `DSC0862.jpg` to `120x80` resolution, by using this URL:

 `https://localhost:56788/api/image/DSC3781.jpg/r/?w=120&h=80&mode=1`